 Mitigating circumstances include, but are not limited to, the death of an immediate family member or an extensive illness of the student or immediate family member for which the student is a care giver.
-Appeals may be submitted to the Office of Financial Aid up until approximately one week prior to term of planned attendance.
-The student will be notified of the Financial Aid Appeals Committee's decision.
-If the appeal is denied, the student has the right to appeal the Committee's decision to the Dean of Students Affairs in writing.
+Appeals may be submitted to the financial aid office up until approximately one week prior to term of planned attendance.
+The student will be notified in writing of the Financial Aid Appeals Committee's decision within seven (7) calendar days.
+If the appeal is denied, the student has the right to appeal the Committee's decision to the President of the College, in writing, within seven (7) calendar days.
 The President has the final authority to accept, reject, or modify the decision of the Committee.
+The President's decision will be forwarded to the student within ten working days.
 Appeals for academic reinstatements granted by other departments do not constitute reinstatement of financial aid eligibility.